tridactyl/tridactyl/src/static/newtab.md

             -   The plan is to first make a Firefox Developer Edition only Tridactyl build that comes with the keyboard API to prevent us getting bored of waiting for Mozilla (and vice versa)
             -   But the WebExtension Experiment API has changed enough that we're currently in build-tool hell with the keyboard-api
         -   glacambre fixed a bunch of issues with scrolling and focusing events, thanks glacambre!
+    -   Day 2:
+        -   azk and cmcaine continued work on the commandline and state redesign based off saulrh's earlier work.
+The current focus is on getting the CLI up and running, making the statusbar work and defining the states and the RPC communication between them.
+        -   bovine3dom went over old issues, fixing some, closing others, and accepting a few PRs.
+He also bashed his head against WebExtension Experiments for the keyboard API but didn't make any progress.
+        -   glacambre fixed some issues from the backlog and started work on turning hintmode into a real mode with user-configurable binds.

 *   If Tridactyl breaks a website or is broken by a website, trying the steps in the [troubleshooting guide](https://github.com/tridactyl/tridactyl/blob/master/doc/troubleshooting.md) might help.